PureDOS/DAT/README.md

 Similar to the primary file this contains secondary variants of game packages which includes regional variants as well as original installation media.

 ## DOSZ Files
-A DOSZ file is a ZIP file prepared with [Trrntzip](https://www.romvault.com/trrntzip/) which contains one DOS game that can be loaded in a DOS emulator similar to how a console game ROM from that era is used with console emulators.
+A DOSZ file is a ZIP file which contains one DOS game that can be loaded in a DOS emulator similar to how a console game ROM from that era is used with console emulators.

 ## DOSC Files
-A DOSC file is also a ZIP file prepared with Trrntzip but it contains config files created from a setup program separate from the games installation as well as IPS/BPS/VCDIFF patches that remove copy protection schemes.
+A DOSC file is also a ZIP file but it contains config files created from a setup program separate from the games installation as well as binary patches (in IPS/BPS/VCDIFF format) that remove copy protection schemes.

 An existing DOSC file is always loaded as a file system overlay for a DOSZ file with a matching name.